|

 Panzerkaserne (or Adolf-Hitler-Kaserne) was built in 1935-36 for Panzerregiment 4, and was

 located on Niederwerrnerstraße.
-This post is now used by the U.S. Army as
+This post was used by the U.S. Army as

 Panzerkaserne in 1940.
 (MapQuest